aetperf/aetperf.github.io/_posts/2022-04-14-Heapsort-with-Numba-and-Cython.md

     0.25711         0.05208         0.0601

 We actually built a max-heap manually.
-In the following let's see the general method to buil a max-heap.
+In the following let's see the general method to build it.

 ## Build_max_heap